ShineSujith/FPGA_VGA_Project/index.md

 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.
 To achieve

+For my own project code I used aspects of both templates.
+I stared with the stripes code and modified it to diaplay a grid instead of stripes.
+I also adjusted the code to only use one if statement by creating an addtional row and column register that gets incremented by 60 and 80 respectivly.
+By using these registers in as part of the if statments conditions and incrementing them I don't need to write an if statement for each individual square on my grid.

+I used the color cycle code to implement a wait and two states to the code in the first state the code alternates between black and white for each square.
+In the second state the colors swap black squares become white squares and vice versa.
 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.
 ### **Synthesis**